Wutze/OpenVPN-Admin/README.md

         Beginn main installation
         # ./install.sh /srv/www www-data www-data

   * Setup the web server (Apache, NGinx...) to serve the web application.
+Using the example below.

+        $ nano /etc/apache2/sites-enabled/[ apache config]

   * You must reboot the server after installation, otherwise the vpn server will not start correctly and no connection will be established!

-  * Finally, create a port forwarding on your Internet Router to this VPN-Server
+  * Finally, create a port forwarding on your Internet Router to this VPN-Server.
+Check the documentation of the router manufacturer or search the Internet for instructions.

 ## OpenVPN-Clients and Documentation to install
 ### Apple iOS